-In the NWMS (Lebeaupin Brossier and Drobinski, 2009; Small et al., 2012; Renault et al., 2012; Rainaud et al., 2017) showed the importance of using air-sea coupled modelling to represent the rapid variations of air-sea exchanges induced by the decrease of SST during Tramontane and Mistral events.
+In the NWMS Lebeaupin Brossier and Drobinski (2009), Small et al. (2012), Renault et al. (2012), and Rainaud et al. (2017) showed the importance of using air-sea coupled modelling to represent the rapid variations in air-sea exchanges induced by the decrease in SST during tramontane and mistral events.
 Furthermore, in frontal zones, the air-sea exchanges are clearly an air-sea coupled process.
-The SST front and sea surface frontal currents directly impact the air-sea exchanges with significant feedback between the sea and the atmosphere (Small et al., 2008).
+The SST front and sea surface frontal currents directly impact the air- sea exchanges with significant feedback between the sea and the atmosphere (Small et al., 2008).
 The atmospheric response to the front creates wind stress divergence and curl impacting the sea by Ekman pumping (Chelton and Xie, 2010).
 These air-sea feedbacks in frontal zones may also have a marked influence on the diabatic and Ekman buoyancy fluxes (Thomas and Lee, 2005).

 The first aim of this paper is to describe the dynamics of the NBF during IOP16 of the HyMeX programme.
-Our approach combines satellite data, in situ data and air-sea coupled simulation at kilometric scale.
+Our approach combines satellite data, in situ data and air-sea coupled simulation at a kilometre scale.
 A second aim is to evaluate the air-sea exchanges in the frontal zone and investigate their impact on ocean stratification.
-In particular, the competing roles of the diabatic buoyancy flux, the adiabatic Ekman buoyancy flux, and advective processes will be assessed by means of an original stratification budget diagnosis.
+In particular, the competing roles of the diabatic buoyancy flux, the adiabatic Ekman buoyancy flux and advective processes will be assessed by means of an original stratification budget diagnosis.

-This paper is organized as follows.
+This paper is organised as follows.
 Section 2 presents the IOP16 case study.
-In Section 3, the results of the air-sea coupled simulation are analysed and discussed with respect to the available observations.
-Then, the NBF dynamics and associated air-sea exchanges are investigated in Sections 4 and 5, respectively.
-The computation and results of the stratification budget diagnosis are presented in Section 6.
-Finally, the results are discussed and some conclusions are drawn in Section 7.
+In Sect.
+3, the results of the air-sea coupled simulation are analysed and discussed with respect to the available observations.
+Then, the NBF dynamics and associated air-sea exchanges are investigated in Sects.
+4 and 5, respectively.
+The computation and results of the stratification budget diagnosis are presented in Sect.
+6. Finally, the results are discussed and some conclusions are drawn in Sect.
+7.

-25 2 Case study
+2 Case study